smspillaz/reading/papers/nlp/datasets/beyond_the_imitation_game_quantifying_and_extrapolating_the_capabilities_of_language_models.md

 ---
-title: Beyond the Imitation Game: Extrapolating the Capabilities of Language Models
+title: "Beyond the Imitation Game: Extrapolating the Capabilities of Language Models"
+tags: ["ai2"]
 ---